SSoelvsten/adiar/docs/example.md

 "Parallel Disk-Based Computation for Large, Monolithic Binary Decision Diagrams" by Daniel Kunkle, Vlad Slavici, and Gene Cooperman.

 We need to first choose some encoding of the problem into a set of variables.
-Well stay with the simple row-by-row ordering of variables for now.
+We will stay with the simple row-by-row ordering of variables for now.
 That is, we represent whether a queen is placed at position (_i_,_j_) on the _N_×_N_ board board as the variable with label computed as follows.